SubGame-Network/subgame-network/game_center.md

 ## Get chips
 1. Before the game, you need to exchange for in-game chips (SGP), as shown below.
-2. Here we use the ```chip``` module(https://github.com/SubGame-Network/subgame-network/blob/master/pallets/chips/src/lib.rs), through which the native currency SGB can be exchanged with the in-game chip SGP.
+2. Here we use the ```chip``` [module](https://github.com/SubGame-Network/subgame-network/blob/master/pallets/chips/src/lib.rs), through which the native currency SGB can be exchanged with the in-game chip SGP.

 ![](https://i.imgur.com/BtM20Bo.png)

 ## Bookmaker

 1. Then we can start the game.
 In the game, we can act as "Bookmaker" & "Player".
 Let's take a look at the bookmaker's part first and click "create".
 You can see that the bookmaker can choose the upper limit of the bet for the entire game, and the amount of the upper limit of the bet will be pledged to the end of the game, depending on the result of the game to decide whether to get it back.
-2. Here we use the ```game (guess-hash)``` module (https://github.com/SubGame-Network/subgame-network/blob/master/pallets/gametemplates-guess-hash/src/lib.rs), through which openings can be created, bets and final results can be calculated.
+2. Here we use the ```game (guess-hash)``` [module](https://github.com/SubGame-Network/subgame-network/blob/master/pallets/gametemplates-guess-hash/src/lib.rs), through which openings can be created, bets and final results can be calculated.

 ![](https://i.imgur.com/uWSv1CM.png)